cryptomator/cryptomator.github.io/_i18n/downloads_en.md

   title: Support Cryptomator
   subtitle: Cryptomator for Desktop is free and open-source software
   content: >
-    Development of the desktop application is made possible by your donation.
-Thank you! :heart:
+    Development of the desktop application is made possible by your donation. :rocket:
   donate: Donate
 allVersions:
   title: All Desktop Versions